The Sponsorship Report

 Sponsorship Week is a series of intimate, high-calibre workshops held over consecutive days every October in downtown Toronto, the heart of Canada’s business capital.
 It is hosted by The Sponsorship Report, which for more than 35 years has served Canada’s only independent source of news and insight into the sponsorship industry.

-In 2020, Sponsorship Week will return in late-October.
+In 2020, Sponsorship Week returns October 26 to 29, this time in digital format.
 We hope to see you there.

 You may register for any one Sponsorship Week event, or save by combining two or more into an even more powerful learning experience.